How to treat people

 Accepting a person for who they are means that you don’t project on them what you want them to be.
 It also means you don’t pigeon-whole them into containers because outwardly they seem to fit a certain category you or others have defined.

 Have patience and demonstrate respect.
-Respect = to regard highly, and: willingness to show consideration or appreciation, and: admire (someone or something) deeply, as a result of their abilities, qualities
+Respect = to regard highly, and: willingness to show consideration or appreciation, and: admire (someone or something) deeply, as a result of their abilities, qualities.

 In the corporate structure (and I do have some frustrating experience here), the best managers and supervisors - and most productive as a result, allow their employees to be themselves within the confines of company protocol, safety and job description.
 They simply let the employees do their work - and they appreciate them for it.
 The worst managers and supervisors are those who love to micromanage, and who express that love to the employees under them.
 Micromanagement wastes employee resources or denies a person the opportunity to “shine”.
 Micromanagement is assuaging one’s own OCD by expressing it on another.